SamuelSwartzberg/flashcardifying_text_temp/phil.md

 ### contemporary

-⟮c+;Hypatia⟯ is perhaps the ⟮c+;most famous/important⟯ journal about ⟮c+;feminist philosophy⟯
+⟮Hypatia⟯ is perhaps the ⟮most famous/important⟯ journal about ⟮feminist philosophy⟯

 #### the tuvel affair

-In ⟮c+;2017⟯, the journal ⟮c+;hypatia⟯ published an article by ⟮c+;rebecca tuvel⟯ in favor of ⟮c+;transracialism⟯ (which led to a large controversy). ⟮s1:4;After it was released, an ⟮c+;open letter⟯ was ⟮c+;written⟯ requesting ⟮c+;the article be retracted⟯, signed by ⟮c+;800⟯ scholars. ⟮s5:7;The criticisms  related to tuvel herself were  ⟮c+;an alleged immersion in white and cisgender privilege⟯, related to the journal ⟮c+;an alleged mishandling of the review process⟯. ⟮s8:9;The ⟮c+;wider academic community⟯ reacted to ⟮c+;the open letter⟯ with ⟮c+;an outporing of support for Tuvel⟯.
-After the affair, the journal ⟮c+;was thrown into crisis⟯.⟯⟯⟯
+In ⟮2017⟯, the journal ⟮hypatia⟯ published an article by ⟮rebecca tuvel⟯ in favor of ⟮transracialism⟯ (which led to a large controversy). ⟮s1:4;After it was released, an ⟮open letter⟯ was ⟮written⟯ requesting ⟮the article be retracted⟯, signed by ⟮800⟯ scholars. ⟮s5:7;The criticisms  related to tuvel herself were  ⟮an alleged immersion in white and cisgender privilege⟯, related to the journal ⟮an alleged mishandling of the review process⟯. ⟮s8:9;The ⟮wider academic community⟯ reacted to ⟮the open letter⟯ with ⟮an outporing of support for Tuvel⟯.
+After the affair, the journal ⟮was thrown into crisis⟯.⟯⟯⟯
 The tuvel affair was seen by those who wanted to see it as such as a clash between analytic and continental philosophy.

 ## turns